DZMM: Fourth iteration: 2023–2025

-Most existing Radyo 630 programs were retained during the transition, pending a broader programming overhaul on June 2, 2025.
+Most existing Radyo 630 programs were retained during the transition pending a broader programming overhaul on June 2, 2025.
 This revamp included the return of legacy shows such as the beloved radio drama Maalaala Mo Kaya sa DZMM, the flagship public service program Aksyon Ngayon, and the station's rolling newscast, Radyo Patrol Balita.
+The Radyo 630 field reporters were retained, with most of the appointments from 2023 becoming the 4th generation of Radyo Patrol reporters.